Weed is still legal in New York in 2026 for adults 21 and older, but the state’s cannabis laws have gone through some changes.

 The NYC Cannabis Market in 2026

-What to Know When Buying Cannabis in New York
+What to Know When Buying Legally in New York

 There aren’t many rules for buying cannabis legally in NY.